otrv4/otrv4/architecture-decisions/005-brace-key.md

 **Diagram: Pattern of DH computations and key derivations in a conversation**

-This diagram describes when public keys should be sent and when Alice and Bob should compute the `brace_key` from a SHAKE or a new DH computation.
+This diagram describes when public keys should be sent and when Alice and Bob should compute the `brace_key` from KDF_1 or a new DH computation.

+// TODO: this is wrong now

 Both parties share knowledge of `M_0`, which is a `brace_key` established in the DAKE.